netenglabs/suzieq/docs/time.md

 |:--:|
 | Figure 4: Interface Listing, Snapshot with Specific Time |

-Suzieq only accepts time in the format of "YYYY-MM-DD hh:mm:ss" today.
-We'll be adding support for time expressed in more human terms such as "10 min ago" or "10 pm last night" in the next release.
+Suzieq accepts time in the format of "YYYY-MM-DD hh:mm:ss" or in more human terms such as "10 min ago" or "10 pm last night".

 As before, for the same snapshot, using view=all shows all the changes upto the point specified by end-time.
 This output is shown in Fig 5.